exercism/website-copy/tracks/haskell/exercises/leap/mentoring.md

 This solution evaluates the three conditions in an optimal order at the cost of readability.

-Since guards may be introduced to improve readability, this seems a little counterproductive.
+Since guards may be introduced to improve readability, this solution seems a little counterproductive.

 ```haskell
 import Data.Time.Calendar (isLeapYear)